dv-lse/fdi-patent-innovate/data/narrative.md

 One common way to measure the innovative capacity of a city is to count the number of residents who are granted patents.

-Based on this metric, local economies are extremely unequal in how much they innovate.
+Based on this statistic, local economies are extremely unequal in how much they innovate.
 The colours on the globe represent the patent counts in 2015, by region.
-While some regions are innovation hubs, most of the emerged land has no patent.
-Inequality in innovaton potential is even starker at the level of the city: in 2010, Tokyo –the most innovative city- had 9,580 patents, while more than 50,000 cities that patented at least once since 1975, did not have any patent at all that year [7].
+While some regions are innovation hubs, most of the emerged land has no patent [7].

 [7]: http://rosencrantz.berkeley.edu/ "Data from the US Patents and Trademark Office"

+#

 ::: visualisation globe
   rotate: [0, 0]